AstarNetwork/astar-docs/docs/integrations/indexers/subsquid.md

 ## What's next

 Subsquid EVM template is the best starting point for EVM contract indexing.
-The template and this guide show how to index the `Transfer` event for ERC-721 tokens, but the same process can be applied to ERC-20 tokens as well.
+The template and this guide demonstrate how to index the `Transfer` event for ERC721 tokens, but the same process can be applied to ERC20 tokens as well.
 It is sufficient to import a new ABI interface, make the necessary changes to the `schema.graphql`, launch the `codegen` and `evm-typegen` tools, and finally adjust the helper and handler functions in `contract.ts`.

-[Subsquid's documentation](https://docs.subsquid.io/) contains informative material and it's the best place to start, if you are curious about some aspects that were not fully explained in this guide.
+[Subsquid's documentation](https://docs.subsquid.io/) contains informative material and is the best place to start, if you are curious about any aspects of these examples that were not fully explained in this guide.

-You can finally join the [Telegram SquidDev group](https://t.me/HydraDevs) and the [Subsquid Discord server](https://discord.gg/dxR4wNgdjV), to join the community of builders.
+Finally, join the [Telegram SquidDev group](https://t.me/HydraDevs) and the [Subsquid Discord server](https://discord.gg/dxR4wNgdjV), to join the community of builders.